Russel88/DAtest/README.md

     closing unused connection X (...)

-This can safely be ignored.

-If you have terminated the function before it ended and your computer runs slow, you might want to restart R to close the connections.
+This can safely be ignored, but if you have terminated the function before it ended and your computer runs slow, you might want to restart R to close all connections.

+### *If your predictor is categorical with more than two levels:*

+All linear models (also GLMs) output results (including p-values) from `anova`/`drop1` functions and are thus testing the `predictor` variable in one go.
+If you are interested in testing treatments against a common baseline/control, you can set `out.anova = FALSE`.
+This will output results from the 2. level of the `predictor` compared to the intercept, but be sure that the `predictor` is coded correctly such that the baseline level is the first factor level (e.g. with factor(predictor, levels = c("Control","Treat1","Treat2"))).
+This will ensure that p-values from `testDA` are comparable to the ones for the final analysis.

 ### *If you have a paired/blocked experimental design:*